LastPass Review 2023: Still Worth Recommending?

 Features

-LastPass covers all the basics while also providing a number of extra features, some of which aren't included by other password managers.
+LastPass provides all of the basics along with a number of extra features, some of which other password managers don't have.

-The browser extension's password generator creates passwords in accordance with your length, character, and complexity preferences.
-Whenever logging into a new website, simply copy the correct password into the form, save your entry, and you'll never need to manually enter that password again.
+The browser extension's password generator creates passwords that match your length, character, and complexity preferences.
+Whenever you log in to a new website, simply copy the correct password into the form, save the entry, and you'll never need to manually enter that password again.
 Unfortunately, the password generator is unable to create passphrases.

 Autofill

-LastPass's autofill makes it possible to automatically complete login, contact, and payment forms.
+LastPass's autofill helps to automatically complete login, contact, and payment forms.
 Once the browser extension identifies an input field, a LastPass icon will appear.
-You can then click on this to open the entries saved for that site or service.
-During testing, LastPass proved itself to be completely reliable, not suffering from any lapses or issues.
-On top of this, new login data is automatically saved.
+Click on this to view the entries saved for that site or service.
+During testing, LastPass was completely reliable and did not suffer from any lapses or issues.
+In addition, new logins are automatically saved.

 Sharing Center

-You can share passwords, either individually, or in groups, with other LastPass users in the sharing center.
-When doing so, you have the ability to allow others to use these passwords, or to be able to see them.
-Only Family subscribers can share entire folders.
+You can share individual passwords or groups of them with other LastPass users in the "Sharing Center".
+When doing so, you can decide whether they're only able to use these, or also, to see them.
+Only Families plan subscribers can share entire folders.

 Emergency Access

-This premium feature enables you to set an emergency contact for your account and give a person you trust access to your vault.
+Use this premium feature to specify an emergency contact for your account and give them access to your vault.
 Many people worry about what happens to their digital profiles following their death.
-To address this, LastPass supplies premium users with the ability to create a digital will.
-This entails every important piece of data and your passwords.
-Thanks to these features, you can rest assured that your information remains safe but accessible in the event of an emergency.
+To address this, paying LastPass subscribers can create a digital will that includes every stored file and password.
+As a result, you can rest assured that your information remains safe but accessible in the event of an emergency.

 In our opinion, LastPass's emphasis on the basics pays dividends, and the service impresses with its easy-to-use and powerful tools.